matthewdutton1983/cohesive/README.md

 ## Using cohesive

-To start using cohesive, import Cohesive and the relevant text embedding class.
-Choose from OpenAI, SentenceTransformers, Tensorflow, or Transformers:
+To start using cohesive, simply import Cohesive and create a new instance of the client:

 ```python
 from cohesive import Cohesive